fluxcd/website/content/en/flux/cheatsheets/sharding.md

 `kustomize-controller-shard1` and `helm-controller-shard1` all configured
 with `--watch-label-selector=sharding.fluxcd.io/key=shard1`.

-To enable these deployments at bootstrap, you need to add the `shard1` directory to the `clusters/my-cluster/flux-system/kustomization.yaml` resources:
+To enable these deployments at bootstrap, add the `shard1` directory to the `clusters/my-cluster/flux-system/kustomization.yaml` resources:

 ```yaml